skk2010/hooks/codedeploy/README.md

 For Teamcity configuration we need to have Access key.
 Let's create it. **Do not forget to copy it!**

 http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html

+##### Step 3
+Assign Polices
+List Polices should be assigned:
+* AmazonEC2FullAccess
+* AWSCodeDeployDeployerAccess
+* Your policy created in Step 1 (Creating new Roles and Polices)

 ### Configuring S3
 #### Step 1